 While we think of the T-Rex as the largest and most ferocious, the Spinosaurus was bigger.
 This strange beast was around 50-feet-long, making it one of the largest of its time!
 Interestingly, its lifestyle and looks were like the crocodile since they had conical teeth and an elongated snout.

 One key feature of this swimming dino was the spines that grew on its back.
 Unfortunately, as much as we’d love to know the purpose of this interesting feature, scientists aren’t positive.
 However, they suspect it may have been for temperature control.

 What About Their Tail?

 Tails were an important feature to the dinosaur.
 Some used it for protection, and others for stability.
+And for dinosaurs in the water, the tail was used the same way we use flippers when swimming or diving.
 The Spinosaurus had a paddle-shaped tail which it likely used to propel through the water.

 Where Did They Live?

 When dinosaurs ruled, Earth looked quite different than it does today.
 Most skeletons of this Mesozoic Era are found in North Africa.

 When we talk about the dinosaurs in the water, we don’t always mean those in the Ichthyosaurs group.
 The unique Spinosaurus could swim and live on land.
 These massive reptiles even outweighed the T-Rex!
 If you’re shopping for accurate dinosaur figurines, Creative Beast Studio has dinosaur figures for sale!
 Start showing off your knowledge of the beasts that once ruled the Earth.